tompscanlan/speedy-review/README.md

 2. Copy the necessary files from this directory.
 3. Paste these files into the `.git/hooks` directory of the repository where you want to apply Speedy Review.

-By following these steps, you can integrate Speedy Review seamlessly into your git workflow and start benefiting from improved commit messages.
-## Contributing

-We welcome contributions to Speedy Review!
-Please refer to the contributing guidelines for more information on how to get involved.

 ## License